Optimistic Rates for Learning with a Smooth Loss: Online and Stochastic Optimization of Smooth Convex Objectives

-To prove Theorem \ref{thm:regerm} we use stability arguments similar to the ones used by Shalev-Shwartz et al~\cite{ShalevShSrSr09}, which are in turn based on Bousquet and Elisseeff~\cite{BousquetEl02}.
-However, while Shalev-Shwartz et al~\cite{ShalevShSrSr09} use the notion of uniform stability, here it is necessary to look at stability in expectation to get the faster rates (uniform stability does not hold with the desired rate).
+To prove Theorem \ref{thm:regerm}, we use stability arguments similar to the ones used by \citep{ShalevShSrSr09}, which are in turn based on \citep{BousquetEl02}.
+However, while \citep{ShalevShSrSr09} use the notion of uniform stability, here it is necessary to look at stability in expectation to get the faster rates (uniform stability does not hold with the desired rate).

 To use stability based arguments, for each $i \in [n]$ we consider a perturbed sample where instance $z_i$ is replaced by instance $z'_i$ drawn independently from same distribution as $z_i$.
 Let $\hL^{(i)}(\w) = { \frac{1}{n}}(\sum_{j\not=i} \ell(\w,z_j)+\ell(\w,z'_i))$ be the empirical risk over the perturbed sample, and consider the corresponding regularized empirical risk minimizer $\hw^{(i)}_\lambda = \arg\min_{\w} \hL^{(i)}_\lambda(\w)$, where $\hL^{(i)}_\lambda(\w) = \hL^{(i)}(\w) +\lambda F(\w)$.
-We first prove the following Lemma on the expected stability of the regularized minimizer:
+We first prove the following lemma on the expected stability of the regularized minimizer.

 \begin{lemma} For any $i \in [n]$ we have that

 \end{lemma} \begin{proof}

 where the last inequality follows from Lemma \ref{lemma:gensmooth}.
 By $\lambda$-strong convexity of $\hL_\lambda$ we have that